stwomack/FailingIsLearning/README.md

 # FailingIsLearning

 1. Failure leads to fear
-2. Fear leads to suffering
+2. Fear leads to anger
-3. Suffering leads to the dark side
+3. Anger leads to hate

 OR